Four Things You Didn’t Know About Your Teeth

 Teeth may look pretty similar at first glance, but each tooth is quite unique, including the 20 “baby teeth” we each started with.
 Of our 32 adult teeth, each one has its own shape and size, which means your mouth contains quite the variety!

 This one is fascinating and also odd to think about.
 When babies are born, the crowns of their first teeth are already in place under the gums.
 What they’re doing is waiting for the right time to push to the surface.
 This process typically happens between three to six months of age – as you well know if you’re a parent of a toddler.

-If you’re looking for a new dentist, be sure to contact the team at Joyner Dental Arts.
+If you’re looking for a new dentist, be sure to contact the team at Dental Arts Dr. Deb Cassill.
 We specialize in a variety of dental services including smile makeovers.
 We love making our patients feel welcome, comfortable, and happy with their teeth.
 Give us a call today to book an appointment.